ordercloud-api/angular-client/CONTRIBUTING.md

 2. Verify the [changelog](./CHANGELOG.md) has been updated
 3. Create and publish a new release on github
 4. Publish on npm by running `npm run publish-please`
-   - Defaults to pre-release.
-It is recommended to do a pre-release first to vet changes
-   - For normal releases update the `publishTag` in `.publishrc` to `latest` and then run `npm run publish-please`
 5. Have a beer! 🍻